-The University is committed to creating and maintaining a community free of Prohibited Conduct (sexual harassment, sexual violence, retaliation, and other prohibited behavior, as those terms are by this Policy).
-Prohibited Conduct violates this Policy and may violate law.
-Any person may report conduct that may constitute Prohibited Conduct.
+The University of California is committed to creating and maintaining a community free of sexual violence and Prohibited Conduct (sexual harassment.
+Sexual wiolence, sexual violence, retaliation, and other prohibited behavior, as those terms are by this Policy).
+Prohibited Conduct violates this Policy and sexual harassment may violate both law and University policy.
+Any member of the University communityperson may report conduct that may constitute sexual violence, sexual harassment, retaliation, and other prohibited behavior ("Prohibited Conduct").
 The University will respond promptly and equitably to such reports, and will take appropriate action to stop, prevent, and remedy the Prohibited Conduct, and when necessary, to discipline the Respondent.

-Discrimination based on sex, gender, gender identity, gender expression, sex- or gender-stereotyping, or sexual orientation that does not constitute Prohibited Conduct nonetheless violates law and other University policies, and the University will respond to notice of such conduct.
-Such discrimination may contribute to the creation of a hostile work or academic environment based on sex.
-Accordingly, when determining whether a Complainant was subjected to a hostile environment as defined in this Policy, the Title IX Officer will consider such discrimination in combination with incidents of sexual harassment.
+In addition to sexual harassment, discrimination Discrimination based on sex, gender, gender identity, gender expression, sex- or gender-stereotyping, andor sexual orientation that does not constitute Prohibited Conduct nonetheless violates law and other University policies, and the University will respond to notice of such conduct.
+Such discrimination may also contribute to the creation of a hostile work or academic environment based on sex-and thus constitute or contribute to sexual harassment.
+Harassment that may not be sexual, but still contributes.
+Accordingly, when determining whether a Complainant was subjected to a hostile work or academic environment, may also violate the University's other non-discrimination policies.